ogre25/pys/README.md

-# pys
+# INTRODUCT

-it's a powershell of security set for windows
+it's a powershell script of security set for windows

+# USAGE

+run start.bat